-Absurd as it may sound if you’ve been in the points game for a while, Capital One miles can make a lot more sense than Chase Ultimate Rewards points in a few areas of the miles & points hobby.
+Absurd as it may sound if you’ve been in the points game for a while, Capital One miles can make a lot more sense than Chase Ultimate Rewards points.

 The current best option for earning Capital One miles in a hurry is the Capital One® Venture® Rewards Credit Card.
 I have the card, and I’ve used the bonus for fun stays in a tree house Airbnb, as well as a castle near Galway.

 Here’s a simple summary: When you book with Capital One miles, you get all the benefits of booking directly with the hotel.
 When you book through the Chase Travel Portal with points you earn from cards like the Chase Sapphire Preferred® Card, you don’t.
-That’s because the Chase travel portal is powered by Expedia, so you’re essentially using your points to book through Expedia.
+That’s because the Chase Travel Portal is powered by Expedia, so you’re essentially using your points to book through Expedia.

 When you book directly with the hotel, you’ll get the following benefits:

 For example, if a hotel is filling up, travelers who book direct will get all the preferred rooms before anyone who booked third party.
 I’ve experienced this a few times before.
 While in Ireland, I booked a night at Clontarf Castle through Expedia.
 Upon arriving, the room was far more cramped than the pictures I’d seen.
-I looked at the floor plan on the back of my door, I literally had the smallest room in the hotel.
+I looked at the floor plan on the back of my door, and I literally had the smallest room in the hotel.
 Laying on the bed felt like getting a CT scan.

 When you book with an online travel agency like Orbitz or Expedia, you won’t earn any hotel rewards.
 So if you’re staying at a chain hotel like Marriott, Hilton, or Hyatt, you won’t earn points that you can redeem later for free nights!
 Only travelers that book directly with the hotel will earn points.

-You also will not earn elite night credits at chain hotels if you don’t book direct.
-So if you desire hotel elite status, booking through a third party is the worst thing you can do.
+Booking third party will not earn you elite night credits.
+If you desire hotel elite status, booking through a third party is the worst thing you can do.

 - 80% bonus points